gagneurlab/OUTRIDER/README.md

 BiocManager::install('OUTRIDER')
 ```

-If you have dependency issues while installing any package, please have a look at the Troubleshooting section.
+If you have dependency issues while installing any package, please have a look at the Troubleshooting section or submit an issue on [GitHub](https://github.com/gagneurlab/OUTRIDER/issues).

 ### OUTRIDER development installation

-To get the latest development version of `OUTRIDER` one can install it from GitHub with `devtools'.
+If you use a Bioconductor version prio 3.8 or if you want to get the latest development version of `OUTRIDER`, you can install it from GitHub with `devtools`.
+For this, you need a working development environment to compile the C++ code (see for details: [Windows](https://cran.r-project.org/bin/windows/Rtools/) or [MacOS X](https://cran.r-project.org/bin/macosx/tools/)).

 ```
 install.packages('devtools')

+# latest development version
 devtools::install_github('gagneurlab/OUTRIDER', dependencies=TRUE)

+# installing specific version/tag of OUTRIDER
+devtools::install_github("gagneurlab/OUTRIDER", ref="0.99.31")
 ```

+To check which versions/tags are available you can check the GitHub repo [here](https://github.com/gagneurlab/OUTRIDER/releases).

 ### Quick tour through OUTRIDER